-Children with serious medical conditions will have their photo and brief description of condition, along with any other necessary information, in the staffroom.
 Children with medical conditions which may require emergency attention, e.g. epilepsy, diabetes, will have their names and an Individual Healthcare Plan clearly accessible in their classroom, and all adults dealing with the child will have their attention drawn to this information.
 All other medical conditions will be noted from children's SIMs records and this information will be provided to class teachers annually or at the point of revision.